i-bilge/Coursera_Project-based_Course_Website/README.md

 # :computer: Coursera_Project-based_Course_Website

-> You can see the Certificate [link](https://www.coursera.org/account/accomplishments/verify/EUEXQNPZMB5K)
+> Here is the Certificate [link](https://www.coursera.org/account/accomplishments/verify/EUEXQNPZMB5K)

 # Course Objectives
 In this course, we are going to focus on three learning objectives: